 In any case the death marches in 1945 were a largely futile attempt to keep human evidence of and witnesses to atrocities from falling into Allied hands.

-It seems that the belief that prisoners were killed to keep them from testifying about the “atrocities” is now a part of the official history of the Holocaust, at least at the Dachau Memorial Site, and in history classes in America.
+It seems that the belief, that prisoners were killed to keep them from testifying about Nazi “atrocities,” is now a part of the official history of the Holocaust, at least at the Dachau Memorial Site, and in college history classes in America.

-The plan to kill all the prisoners was obviously not carried out, so there were an additional 15,000 prisoners at the main camp when the liberators arrived.
+The plan to kill all the prisoners was obviously not carried out, and there were an additional 15,000 prisoners at the main camp when the liberators arrived.
 The tour guides at Dachau make a big point of telling visitors how crowded it was in the camp, but always neglect to mention that half of the prisoners who were in the camp on the day of liberation had only been there a few weeks and some had arrived on the day before.
-The mothers with babies didn’t arrive until the day after the camp was liberated, much too late to be killed under the alleged order to kill all the prisoners.
+Seven mothers with babies arrived at Dachau the day AFTER the camp was liberated, much too late to be killed under the alleged order to kill all the prisoners.